 1. Trading Fees

 This includes the spreads, commission, and other charges that are incurred while executing trades.
-XM does not charge a commission on any of the account types for any of the instruments which is an advantage for the traders.
+XM does not charge a commission on any of the account types for forex and CFD instruments which is an advantage for the traders.

 Spreads are the major constituent of trading fees, and it is the difference between the bid and ask price for any instrument.
 XM offers variable spreads on each of the trading instruments which means that the spreads can change depending on the market conditions.

 We checked the average spread for EUR/USD as a benchmark and found it to be 1.7 pips per lot for the standard as well as micro account types.
 We also checked the spreads for some of the commonly traded CFDs and found them to be decently priced compared to other brokers in Nigeria.
 The spread for EUR/USD with the Ultra Low Account type is 0.8 pips per lot with no commission.
 The Ultra Low account is the most cost-efficient account type at XM as the spreads are the lowest.
 Traders do not have to pay any extra commission or deposit bigger sum to open the Ultra Low account type.

 following is the comparison table that shows the difference between the spreads of different instruments at XM with Standard and Ultra Low Account type.

 |Trading Instrument||Average Spread with Standard Account (pips)||Average Spread with Ultra Low Account (pips)|

 The following table compares the average spread incurred by XM with the spreads incurred by other brokers on most traded forex pairs.
 These spreads are with the standard account that doesn’t involve commission.

 Another component of trading fees is the swap fees.
 Traders must note that the swap fees or overnight charges are only incurred to opened positions if they are kept open overnight.
 The swap rates at XM are the same regardless of the account type chosen by the trader.
 Swap rates are different for each trading instrument for long as well as a short position.